Uniform Bounds for Weil-Petersson Curvatures: Introduction

 \subsection{Uniform pinched bounds on the norm of the curvature operator on sequences of increasingly thick surfaces.}

 The subject of the asymptotic geometry of $\mathbb{M}_g$, the moduli space of $S_g$, as $g$ tends to infinity, has recently become quite active: see for example Mirzakhani \cite{MM1, MM2, MM3, MM4} and Cavendish-Parlier \cite{CP12} (results obtained by refining Brock's \cite{Brock03} quasi-isometry of $\Teich(S_g)$ to the pants graph).
-In terms of curvature bounds, by combining the results in Wolpert \cite{Wol86} and Teo \cite{Teo08}, we may see that, restricted on the thick part of the moduli space, the scalar curvature is comparable to $-g$ as $g$ goes to infinity.
+In terms of curvature bounds, by combining the results in Wolpert \cite{Wol86} and Teo \cite{Teo08}, we may easily see that, restricted on the thick part of the moduli space, the scalar curvature $\Sca$ is comparable to $-g$ as $g$ goes to infinity.
+Of course, the \wep scalar curvature $\Sca$ is a sum of $(3g-3)(6g-7)$ negative numbers, begging the question of whether the blowup $\Sca \asymp -g$ is attributable to the large and growing number of sectional curvatures in the scalar curvature sum, or whether the smallest sectional curvatures are themselves tending to $-\infty$ without bound.
 In the sixth section of this paper, we study the asymptotic behaviors of certain eigenvalues of $\tilde{Q}$ as the genus goes to infinity.

 We recall for context that Buser and Sarnak \cite{BS94} proved that there exists a family of closed hyperbolic surfaces $X_{k}$ of genus $g_k$ with $g_k \to \infty$ as $k \to \infty$ and $\inj(X_k)\geq \frac{2\ln{g_k}}{3}$.
 Now, we noted above that the constant $B(\epsilon)$ in Theorem~\ref{lbfme-0} may be explicitly stated.
 By examining the asymptotic property of that constant $B(\epsilon)$ as $\epsilon \to \infty$, we prove that the minimal eigenvalue of the Weil-Petersson curvature operator on a surface of large injectivity radius is pinched by two explicit negative numbers.
-More precisely,

 \begin{theorem} Let $\{X_{g}\}$ be a sequence of hyperbolic surfaces whose injectivity radii satisfy $\lim_{g\to \infty}\inj(X_g)=\infty$.
 Then, for $g$ large enough,

 \end{theorem} \